BIRTHPLACE: Osceola, NE

 I also love to ride motorcycles.
 I own 2011 Harley-Davidson CVO Softail Convertible, and ride whenever I can.
 Made that "Big Ride" - to Sturgis, S.D. in '07 (and yes I rode it!).
 Ressa is starting to like it a little more, too, and I can see us spending more and more time on the road as the kids grow older.

-And YES, I really do have the Alarm Force Home Security and Video Relay system in my home; did get my Lasik eye surgery at Bloomberg Eye Center (June of '08); bought two Mustangs from Germain Ford; got my HVAC system from Custom Air; have had roof work done by Tim Newman Roofing; and Ressa really did lose 41 lbs with Medifast!
+And YES, I really do have the Alarm Force Home Security and Video Relay system in my home; did get my Lasik eye surgery at Bloomberg Eye Center (June of '08); bought three Mustangs from Germain Ford; got my HVAC system from Custom Air; have had roof work done by Tim Newman Roofing; and Ressa really did lose 41 lbs with Medifast!
 You'd be amazing how many of you ask me about that stuff!

 THANKS FOR LISTENING, and visiting 'The Woody' page here at www.wcol.com.